djoulz22/vmmng/README.md

     `HOSTNAME = the.server.com`

-3. Move the `vmmng` script in your bin folder
+3. Move the `vmmng` script to your bin folder

     `mv vmmng ~/.dotfiles/bin`